Mosasaur5526/BCM-iCT-torch/README.md

 # Bidirectional Consistency Models (PyTorch)
+This repo contains:
-This repo contains the official PyTorch implementation and model weights of [Bidirectional Consistency Models (BCM)](https://arxiv.org/abs/2403.18035) on ImageNet-64.
+- official PyTorch code and model weights of [Bidirectional Consistency Models (BCM)](https://arxiv.org/abs/2403.18035) on ImageNet-64.
+- PyTorch code and model weights of our reproduced [Improved Consistency Training (iCT)](https://arxiv.org/abs/2310.14189) on ImageNet-64.

 BCM learns a single neural network that enables both forward and backward traversal along the PF ODE, efficiently unifying generation and inversion tasks within one framework.
-We also provide code and model weights for our reproduced [Improved Consistency Training (iCT)](https://arxiv.org/abs/2310.14189).
 Our repository is based on [openai/consistency_models](https://github.com/openai/consistency_models), which was initially released under the MIT license.

 We will also provide our code for BCM and iCT on CIFAR-10 with JAX.
 Please stay tuned for updates!